 2.5 minimum GPA

-The recommended minimum grade point average to apply to the Human Development and Family Studies program is 2.5.
+Students may apply after they’ve established a UNC-Chapel Hill cumulative GPA of 2.5 or higher.
 We take a holistic approach to admissions and recognize that a GPA reflects only one facet of a candidate’s preparation for acceptance into the HDFS program.

 Describe the process by which you became interested in a degree in HDFS and the human services field.
 You may include educational, professional, volunteer, and personal experiences that contributed to your interest in working with families (children, youth, families, couples/adults).
 Your statement should also include your perspective of serving in diverse contexts.
 Discuss your professional goals and describe how a degree in HDFS will prepare you for accomplishing those goals.

 A standard resume is required.
 Career services can assist you with preparing a resume.
 Please be sure to include your experiences working with children or adults, either through work, volunteer efforts, and extra-curricular activities, along with the duration of each experience.
 For extra-curricular activities at UNC-Chapel Hill, describe any special roles you have fulfilled, such as being an officer or heading a committee.
 Some of this information could be included in your essay.